cvvergara/pgrouting/doc/withPoints/pgr_withPoints.rst

 Description
 -------------------------------------------------------------------------------

-Modify the graph to include points defined by points_sql.
+Modify the graph to include points defined by `Points SQL`_.
 Using Dijkstra algorithm, find the shortest path.

 The main characteristics are: